Skip to content

 Marketers can benefit from Google’s remarketing lists feature.

-Through this feature, you can target display ads to visitors who are directed to your guide via Google search engine or LinkedIn.
+Through this feature, you can target display ads to visitors who are directed to your guide via a Google search engine or LinkedIn.

 Google_Adwords - remarketing